tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-adobe-framemaker-continues-to-top-charts.md

 <div style="clear: left;"></div>

 The navigation menu controls are easy to touch.
 The buttons to expand or collapse the options are large enough for my bulky thumbs but not so big that they take up too much screen real estate.
 It's a difficult balance to get right.

-The way the nav menu slides in and out, and the way the expand/collapse buttons are so easy to select (even with my big thumbs), make Adobe FrameMaker's responsive output an elegant implementation.
+The way the nav menu slides in and out make the page content easy to read and navigate -- it all makes Adobe FrameMaker's responsive output an elegant implementation.

 ## Conclusion